br492133/Survivor/README.md

 However, this generates proself motivation, essentially when members attempt to maximize their own outcomes without regard for the outcomes of the team as a whole.
 This type of behavior is seen frequently in Survivor, and termed "strategizing" by the community.
 Johnson et al. (2006), identified that individual reward structures lead to reduced levels of information sharing in teams.

-The prepnderance of the literature suggests that, intention or otherwise, the existens of individual rewards exteraneous to team goals is likely to cause a decrement in overall team effectiveness and teamwork quality.
+The prepnderance of the literature suggests that, intention or otherwise, the existense of individual rewards exteraneous to team goals is likely to cause a decrement in overall team effectiveness and teamwork quality.

 The framework for this study is built on the scaffold of Hoegl & Gemuenden's 2001 experiment, "Teamwork Quality and the Success of Innovative Projects: A Theoretical Concept and Empirical Evidence" published in the journal *Organization Science*.
 This article both establishes a definition for Teamwork Quality, that is used throughout this study, and provides a framework and tool for quantitatively assessing the measure of Teamwork Quality.
 The study includes methods for weighting the different facets and conducting final aggregation of the collected data.